guireiso/omicscope/docs/omicscope.rst

 Dynamic range plot - *object.DynamicRange()*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Dynamic range plot is a classical plot in proteomics studies.
 This plot ranks proteins according to their abundance and highlights the proteome coverage in the study.
 Depending on the quantitative proteomics methods applied, the Dynamic Range plot also suggests a ratio between proteins quantified in the study.
-In the function above, it is possible to annotate proteins of interest in the plot by adding their **gene_name** as *args*.
+In the function below, it is possible to annotate proteins of interest in the plot by adding their **gene_name** as *args*.

 .. code-block:: python